espositomario/espositomario/README.md

 ## 🌍 About Me
-- 🎓 Earned a BSc in Health Biotechnology, and almost a MSc in Bioinformatics.
+- 🎓 MSc in Bioinformatics (Univeristy of Bologna) and BSc in Health Biotechnology (University of Naples Federico II)
 - 🚀 Love applying machine learning to real-world biological problems.